souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

  - `queryAll<access>(Methods/Constructors)`: Registers all methods/constructors for lookup only.
  - `unsafeAllocated`: Allows objects of this class to be allocated using `Unsafe.allocateInstance`.

-## JNI
+## Java Native Interface

-JNI allows native code to access arbitrary Java types and type members.
+Java Native Interface (JNI) allows native code to access arbitrary Java types and type members.
-Native-image cannot now ahead of time what such native code will lookup, write to or invoke.
+Native Image cannot now ahead-of-time predict what such native code will lookup, write to or invoke.
-To build a native image out of an application that uses JNI, JNI metadata is most likely required.
+To build a native image for a Java application that uses JNI, JNI metadata is most likely required.
 For example, the given `C` code:
 ```C
 jclass clazz = FindClass(env, "java/lang/String");
 ```
-looks up the `java.lang.String` class, which can then be used to for e.g. invoke different `String` methods.
+looks up the `java.lang.String` class, which can then be used, for example, to invoke different `String` methods.
 The generated metadata entry for the above call would look like:
 ```json
 {